openreplay/documentation/content/deployment/deploy-gcp.md

 4. Start with 'Backend configuration' and click on 'Backend services' > 'Create a backend service'
 5. Select *Instance group* for 'Backend type'.
 In 'Backends' > 'New backend', choose the instance group you previously created, set the port to `80` then hit 'Done'.
 6. Scroll down to 'Health Check' and 'Create a health check'.
 Choose HTTP for the 'Protocol' and set the 'Port' to `80` while keeping the other default values.
 Hit 'Save'.
+7. In 'Advanced Options', check 'Enable Cloud CDN', set 'Session Affinity' to `Client IP` then add `Access-Control-Allow-Origin` in 'Custom Response Headers'.
-7. Click 'Create'
+8. Click 'Create'
-8. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
+9. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
 Hit 'Done'.
-9. Review then click 'Create'
+10. Review then click 'Create'

 Once created, go to Cloud DNS (or your DNS service provider) and create an `A Record` that points to the load balancer using its IP (can be found in Load Balancing dashboard).